Fixed Price Agreements

 A fixed price agreement is an agreement whereby the contractor pays a set amount for the agreed upon work regardless of the ultimate cost to complete the project.

-Accepting fixed price agreements involves a degree of risk for the University of Nevada, Reno (University) because all work must be completed even if there are cost overruns.
+Accepting fixed price agreements involves a degree of risk for the University because all work must be completed even if there are cost overruns.
 Therefore, principal investigators (PIs) must accurately budget to ensure that the funds received from the sponsor are sufficient to cover the actual project costs.

 In part, the regulation states the following: